Solu-Cortef Act-O-Vial (PF) 500 mg/4 mL solution for injection

 This medication is given by slow injection into a vein or directly into a muscle, as directed by your doctor.
 The dosage is based on your medical condition and response to treatment.

 If you are using this medication at home, learn all preparation and usage instructions from your health care professional.
-Before using, check this product visually for particles or discoloration.
+Before using, check this product for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.

 Do not stop using this medication without consulting your doctor.
 Some conditions may become worse when this drug is suddenly stopped.
 Also, you may experience symptoms such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness.
 To prevent these symptoms while you are stopping treatment with this drug, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details.
 Report any new or worsening symptoms right away.